 What is a Design Sprint?

-It encourages user-centered thinking by defining clear goals, rapidly building a prototype and gaining insights through user testing in 5 days.
+It encourages user-centered thinking by defining clear goals, rapidly building a prototype, and gaining insights through user testing in 5 days.
 Let’s delve a bit deeper to understand each day of a sprint session:

-Teams gather in a room for a brainstorming session to explore the problem from different perspectives, mapping the user journey and pinpointing challenges and weaknesses.
+Teams gather in a room for a brainstorming session to explore the problem from different perspectives, map the user journey, and pinpoint challenges and weaknesses.
 The goal is to identify one actionable problem and outline a set of questions that should be answered by the end of the week.
 This is much easier for a smaller organization, as they don’t follow a rigid hierarchy and the decision-makers are within arm’s reach.

-Once the problem is identified and the team has gained insights, each individual team member works alone to sketch out a possible solution to the best of their understanding.
+Once the problem is identified and the team has gained insights, each team member works alone to sketch out a possible solution to the best of their understanding.

-Day 3: Wednesday – Now that the team has many possible solutions sketched up, it’s time to filter them down and choose the best one.
+Now that the team has many possible solutions sketched up, it’s time to filter them down and choose the best one.
 The day kicks off with a vote using a process called “sticky decisions,” whereby team members put all of the solutions on the board and select the best aspects of each proposal.
-At the end of this phase the team comes to a consensus about what they’d like to prototype.
+At the end of this phase, the team comes to a consensus about what they’d like to prototype.

-Day 4: Thursday – On this day, the chosen idea is turned into a quick and dirty prototype.
-Creating a prototype in just one day might sound unrealistic because normally the process of prototyping takes weeks.
-However, an important thing to remember when prototyping is that it doesn’t need to be a fully-designed product —it only needs to be functional enough to get feedback from users.
+On this day, the chosen idea is turned into a quick and dirty prototype.
+Creating a prototype in just one day might sound unrealistic because, usually, prototyping takes weeks.
+However, an important thing to remember when prototyping is that it doesn’t need to be a fully designed product —it only needs to be functional enough to get feedback from users.

 This day answers the most critical question in the product design stage: “How do I know if my work is any good?”
-During this phase, the prototype is tested with real users and their reactions are observed.
-If validation occurs successfully, it’s time to move to Agile Sprints, which is a technology version of the Design Sprint where engineering is brought to the table and a real product is built.
+During this phase, the prototype is tested with real users, and their reactions are observed.
+If validation occurs successfully, it’s time to move to Agile Sprints, a technology version of the Design Sprint where engineering is brought to the table.
+A real product is built.